You may enroll in workshops, schedule tutorials and attend study groups whether or not you enroll in the Associate or Practitioner Training Program.

 Program as well as Instructor Training in Ortho-Bionomy®.
 With each level of training students build and deepen their understanding of the principles, philosophy and practice of

-Associate Membership requires completion of 112 workshop units/hours, receiving a session, and successful completion of a feedback session for evaluation.
-Associate membership means you will be included on the national referral list, if you wish, and you may use the trademark "Ortho-Bionomy®" on business cards and other promotional material as one of the modalities you use in your work.
-Associate Members are required to complete 16 workshop units per year.
+Associate membership means you qualify to be included on the national referral list, with a free website, and you may use the trademark "Ortho-Bionomy®" on business cards and other promotional material as one of the modalities you use in your work.
+Associate Members are required to complete 16 workshop units every two years to maintain their Associate level status.

 32 Units/Hours Phase 4